nitroZai/nitrozai/README.md

 2. E-Commerce using Django

 ## <h5 align="center">A Quote that I truly abide by in my life</h5>
-> Stress, Pressure, Anxiety, and Pain are gifts in life.
+> <h6 align="center"> Stress, Pressure, Anxiety, and Pain are gifts in life.
 Once you accept these gifts.
 They'll become your power.
-Fueling you for a better tomorrow, better future.
+Fueling you for a better tomorrow, better future. </h6>